PSOPT/psopt/README.md

 12. `sudo zypper install gcc-c++`

-After installation of dependencies, a typical PSOPT build and installation on a suitable version of Linux (such as Ubuntu 20.04 or OpenSUSE Leap 15.4), or other Unix-like operating system, follows the following steps (please see the [PDF documentation](https://github.com/PSOPT/psopt/blob/master/doc/PSOPT_Manual_R5.pdf) for futher details):
+After installation of dependencies, a typical PSOPT build and installation on a suitable version of Linux (such as Ubuntu 20.04, Debian 11.4.0 or OpenSUSE Leap 15.4), or other Unix-like operating system, follows the following steps (please see the [PDF documentation](https://github.com/PSOPT/psopt/blob/master/doc/PSOPT_Manual_R5.pdf) for futher details):

 1. `git clone https://github.com/PSOPT/psopt.git`
 2. `cd psopt; mkdir build; cd build`